mbasaglia/mini_apps/docs/apps/custom.md

     <script type="module">
         import { MyApp } from "./my_app.js";

+        // Create the app object
         const myapp = new MyApp(window.Telegram);

-        myapp.connect_from_settings();
+        // This loads the client-side settings.json and connects to the server with a websocket myapp.connect_from_settings();

         // This makes it easier to debug on the browser console